simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 (or their balance changes in the period shown in the title bar, toggleable with `H`).
 It is like the `hledger balance` command.

+## Cash accounts

+This screen shows "cash" (ie, liquid asset) accounts (like `hledger balancesheet type:c`), if these can be detected (see [account types](/hledger.html#account-types)).
+It always shows end balances.

 ## Balance sheet accounts

-This screen shows asset, liability and equity accounts, if these can be detected (see [account types](/hledger.html#account-types)).
+This screen shows asset, liability and equity accounts (like `hledger balancesheetequity`).
 It always shows end balances.
-It is like the `hledger balancesheetequity` command.

 ## Income statement accounts

-This screen shows revenue and expense accounts.
+This screen shows revenue and expense accounts (like `hledger incomestatement`).
 It always shows balance changes.
-It is like the `hledger incomestatement` command.

 All of these accounts screens work in much the same way: